name-ethnicity-classifier/nec-experiments/README.md

 ## | contrastive name clustering:
-Additional to the classification, we [clustered the names in 3d space](src/contrastive-name-clustering/).
+Additional to the classification, names are [clustered in 3d space](src/contrastive-name-clustering/).

 ### - method:
-For that we ignored the last classification layer and [gathered the output-embeddings](src/contrastive-name-clustering/gather_embeddings.py) of the prior layer (dim: 32, 1) instead.
+To archieve that, the last classification layer is being ignored and the output-embeddings of the prior layer (dim: 32, 1) get saved.
-Those were fed into another simpler ["coordinate-model"](src/contrastive-name-clustering/coord_model.py) which outputs three values: x, y, z (3d coordinates).
+Those will be fed into another simpler ["coordinate-model"](src/contrastive-name-clustering/coord_model.py) which outputs three values: x, y, z (3d coordinates).

 <p align="center">
 <img src="readme_images/clustering.png">
 </p>

 ### - loss:
-The loss is a custom [contrastive-cosine-similarity loss](src/contrastive-name-clustering/contrastive_loss.py).
-After a batch ```B``` was fed into the coordinate-model, a target batch ```B'``` is created, which is just ```B``` but flipped by 180 degrees.
+The loss is a custom [contrastive-cosine-similarity loss](src/contrastive-name-clustering/contrastive_loss.py):

+After a batch ```B``` passes through the coordinate-model, a target batch ```B'``` is created, which is just ```B``` but flipped by 180 degrees.

                             x1 = B ; x2 = flip(B, 2)